Mahmoud Ibrahim, Certified Personal Trainer with a Bachelor's Degree in Athletic Training and Sports Science.

 Not so long ago, pregnancy was regarded by fitness professionals almost as a disease.
 Pregnant women were asked to rest, lie down, elevate their feet, and, maybe during the last trimester of pregnancy, they could walk a little.
 Nowadays, this outlook on pregnancy has changed quite drastically.
 Pregnancy is finally being recognized as a modified state of health rather than an illness.
-Research is unraveling the benefits of exercise during pregnancy, and more and more data is being registered on the positive effect of exercise on pregnant women’s cardiovascular fitness, weight gains, mobility during pregnancy, discomfort, etc.
+Research is unravelling the benefits of exercise during pregnancy, and more and more data is being registered on the positive effect of exercise on pregnant women’s cardiovascular fitness, weight gains, mobility during pregnancy, discomfort, etc.

 In this article, I am going to try and give you enough information so that you can understand the physiological, hormonal, endocrinal, anatomical, and psychological changes the pregnant women are going through.
 Always remember that this information and whatever other knowledge you have on the subject are not substitutes for medical advice.
 This information is only aiming to help you do safe and effective exercises as a pregnant woman and to show you what types of exercise modifications you might need.

 In a normal pregnancy, a pregnant woman is a healthy adult.
 Her body will respond to exercise in the same way her non-pregnant counterparts would.
 However, a pregnant woman’s body is undergoing certain changes to accommodate its new state.

 Physical Changes During Pregnancy